ecilasun/e32/README.md

 This stage is an instruction load wait slot, and is reserved space for handling interrupt triggers.
 It will also enable the instruction decoder so that we have something to process on the execute stage.

 ## Execute Stage
 This is where the next instruction pointer is calculated.
-It also handles bus read request / address are generated for LOAD and STORE instructions.
+It also handles bus read request / memory address generation for LOAD and STORE instructions.
 This stage will turn on the ALU for the writeback stage, where the aluout result is used.

 ## Writeback Stage
 This stage handles the write enable mask generation for the STORE instruction, and will set up the writeback value to the register file based on instruction type.
 This is also the wait stage for any LOAD instruction started in the execute stage.